Physical consequences of P$\neq$NP and the DMRG-annealing conjecture

 A caveat is in order: AQC is not designed for cases in which the gap is exactly zero at some point.
 This imposes certain restrictions on $H_0$ and $H_1$.
-For example: an adiabatic calculation in which we evolve from the (classical) ferromagnetic Ising model in $S^z$ to a (classical) spin-glass, also in $S^z$, is not possible.
-Both hamiltonians commute, the ground state becomes degenerate at several moments, and the adiabatic theorem does not apply.
+For example: an adiabatic calculation in which the Hamiltonian interpolates linearly between the (classical) ferromagnetic Ising model in $S^z$ and a (classical) spin-glass, also in $S^z$, is not possible.
+Both Hamiltonians commute, the ground state becomes degenerate at least once, and the adiabatic theorem does not apply.